ericmjl/Network-Analysis-Made-Simple/docs/devdocs/style.md

 Exercises should be at the 3rd level of headers.

-Exercise solutions should be placed in the corresponding `nams.solutions.<notebook_name_without_extension>` Python submodule.

 For exercises that yield a plot, allow the exercise cell to be executed.

 For exercises that modify an object that is used later, allow the exercise cell to be executed.